railwayapp/docs/src/docs/deploy/config-as-code.md

 ### [Start Command](/deploy/deployments#start-command)

-The command to run when starting the container
+The command to run when starting the container:
 ```toml
 [deploy]
 startCommand = "echo starting"